 - RCT looking a performance in simulated trauma, and demonstrating improvement with mental practice.
 Read more: http://first10em.com/2015/04/24/mental-practice/

 Hayter MA, Bould MD, Afsari M, Riem N, Chiu M, Boet S. Does warm-up using mental practice improve crisis resource management performance?
 A simulation study.
 British journal of anaesthesia.
 110(2):299-304.
 2013. [pubmed] [free full text]

 - RCT looking to evaluate CRM skills in a simulated anesthesia environment showed no difference in scores.
 (Sounds like scenario heavily prompted to blood loss, and goal was to get residents to order just 1 unit of blood)

-Justin Morgenstern.
-Performance under pressure, mental practice and how to use First10EM, First10EM, 2016.
+Morgenstern, J. Performance under pressure, mental practice and how to use First10EM, First10EM, March 23, 2016.
 Available at: